-Even though Angie's enslavement and liberation are dictated by AIs, her 'great mental power to interface directly with the matrix' distinguishes her from other cyberspace jockeys.
+Even though Angie's enslavement and liberation are dictated by Als, her 'great mental power to interface directly with the matrix' distinguishes her from other cyberspace jockeys.
 She represents a human person at the edge of the evolutionary process who is mentally synthesised with larger intelligences.
 This is portrayed in a scene with Mama Brigitte, Continuity, and Angie prior to her entering the Aleph.
 Angie asks Brigitte, 'Why is Continuity here?'
 Brigitte replies, 'Because he is your cousin, built from Maas biochips.
 Because he is young.
-We walk with you to your wedding.'
-Due to her synthesis with the cyber-loa and Continuity, Angie is arguably a literary representation of an 'inter-thinking humanity' that Chardin predicted would emerge with the ever-increasing growth of complexity-consciousness.
-From Chardin's perspective, the synthesis of technology and biology in Angie is not a disruption in the organic whole but reflects the seamless fusion with intelligent machines that privileges patterns of information over embodied specificities, as Hayles has observed.
+We walk with you to your wedding,' Due to her synthesis with the cyber-loa and Continuity, Angie is arguably a literary representation of an 'inter-thinking humanity' that Chardin predicted would emerge with the ever-increasing growth of complexity-consciousness.
+Hardin predicted would emerge with the ever-increasing growth of complexity-consciousness.
+Hardin in the organic whole but reflects the seamless fusion with intelligent machines that privileges patterns of information over embodied specificities, as Hayles has observed.
 However, Chardin did not anticipate the perfection of being which would enslave humans to technology.
-To prevent such a scenario, Chardin emphasised the significance of love, compassion, and the psychological necessity of 'more being'.
+To prevent such a scenario, Chardin emphasised the significance of love, compassion, and the psychological necessity of 'more being', 646 boundary between self and other.

-Chardin predicted that the emergence of an 'inter-thinking humanity' will give rise to 'more being' instead of well-being.
-The rise of 'more being' is the result of the unification of erstwhile separate units of individual consciousness, the dissolution of which leads to the collapse of the boundary between self and other.
 However, according to Chardin, the noosphere is a hyperconvergence of psychic energy.
 This convergence results in the rise of 'more being' and the concomitant collapse of the separation between self and other means, according to Chardin, that the noospheric future would create a deeply personal realm by gradually absorbing the impersonal into an ever-increasing personal and unified consciousness.
-The growth of personalisation and evolution of consciousness can be seen in Angie's character.
+650 The growth of personalisation and evolution of consciousness can be seen in Angie's character.
 Before entering the Aleph, she is shown as having developed an understanding with Continuity who 'fears that in his clumsiness, he has earner your [Angie's] displeasure', and Mama Brigitte who is the 'vévés' in her brain.
-Angie's relationship with the global matrix is in contrast with that of Marie-France and Josef Virek.
+651 Angie's relationship with the global matrix is in contrast with that of Marie-France and Josef Virek.
 In the trilogy, both characters have an antagonistic relationship with the AIs and are characterised as manipulative, and their goal is to assimilate themselves into cyberspace for self-serving purposes.
 This contrast is crucial because the movement towards alienation, according to Chardin, will bring nihilism because of which self-serving egotism (of characters like Marie-France, and Josef Virek and transhumanists) will dominate.
 Apart from its use by Chardin, the idea of personalisation is also a conceptual gateway that facilitates an understanding of the spiritual undertones of the Sprawl trilogy.